ghostdogpr/caliban/README.md

 def getCharacters: List[Character] = ???
 ```

-Let's create a case class named `Query` that will represent our API, with one field named `characters` that returns a list of `Character`.
+Let's create a case class named `Queries` that will represent our API, with one field named `characters` that returns a list of `Character`.
 We then create a value of this class that calls our `getCharacters` function.

 ```scala
 case class Queries(characters: List[Character])